Investing Investing Basics

 pavel siamionov/Adobe men clinking beer glasses with foam

 Booze tends to be resistant to economic downturns, making a compelling argument for investing in beer.
-You can do this by investing in brewery stocks like Anheuser-Busch (NYSE:BUD), as well as ETFs that hold beer-related stocks.
+You can do this by investing in brewery stocks like Anheuser-Busch (NYSE:BUD) and ETFs that hold beer-related stocks.

 If you’re passionate about microbreweries, you could use a crowdsourcing platform such as Mainvest or Honeycomb Credit to invest upstart capital for local boozy businesses.